 Gone were days when we had to rely solely upon Yahoo Mail and Hotmail for our electronic mailing needs.

-Let us dive right into some of the most asked questions about Gmail, including how many people use Gmail in 2022.
+Let us dive right into some of the most asked questions about Gmail, including how many people in the world have a Gmail account?

 Gmail has 1.8 billion users worldwide— out of 4.66 billion email account owners.

 This is twice the number of its 900 million users just seven years ago.

 The influx in customer base came when it became part of Gsuite–Google’s workspace service offering which combines document sharing, cloud collaboration, and email.